mjdave/tui/README.md

 ```

 # Scope
 All variables are limited in scope to the block they are declared in and all child blocks.
 So variables declared at the top level are effectively globals.
-You can access children with the '.' sytax.
+You can access children with the '.' syntax.
 ```javascript
 {
     varA = 10